Staff Handbook: 3.5 Student Support and Guidance

 - New students will have an induction week (in Week 0).
 Returning Students will have an induction session which normally occurs on the first Wednesday of term (i.e. Week 1)

-- Students will be given a first year handbook.
-This will be a printout of the web-based Student Handbook, which will be maintained for both staff and students by the Head of Student Development in consultation with others.
+- Students will have access to the online student handbook which will be maintained for both staff and students by the Head of Student Development in consultation with others.
 The Student Handbook contains many details of services and facilities on campus and elsewhere.
 These include, for example, the provision of careers advice which is not provided specifically within the School.

 - Academic advisors will have one group meeting at the start of the autumn term with all their First Year advisees.
 They will then have one one-to-one meeting with each First Year advisee after the mid-point of term.
 There will be another group meeting at the start of the spring term.
 The one-to-one meeting in the spring term will be Transitional Review meeting which is a formal requirement of the University and requires that the Academic Advisor discusses and gives feedback about a substantial piece of work to the advisee.